anujdhawan/gcp-provisioning/README.md

 To aid users in understanding the capabilities of this project, the individual capabilities have been separated and placed in separate scripts.
 Information on each capability is listed below.

 #### 1. Cloud Identity Check
 This module iterates through provided lists of users and groups to ensure that they are valid users/groups within the Organization's Cloud Identity.
+This functionality is held in the check_cloud_identity.py script.

-#### 2. Project ID Creation
+#### 2. Project Provisioning
 This script takes a  project name and lifecycle/environment and creates a corresponding unique project ID which conforms to GCP's naming standards.

-#### 3. Project Provisioning
-This script provisions the GCP project once it has been confirmed that at least one user or group in the provided lists exists within Cloud Identity.
+It then creates the GCP project once it has been confirmed that at least one user or group in the provided lists exists with Cloud Identity.
+This functionality is held in the create_gcp_project.py script.

-#### 4. Setting IAM Permissions
+#### 3. Setting IAM Permissions
 This script will grant project ownership to a defined project ID to the provided users and/or groups once the GCP project has been provisioned.
+This functionality is held in the set_gcp_iam_permissions.py script.

-#### 5. Link Billing Account
+#### 4. Link Billing Account
 This script links the newly provisioned GCP project to a defined billing account.
+The functionality is held in the link_billing_account.py script.

 ### Using the Main Script